yoshuawuyts/knowledge/sh.md

 -u filename     check if file set-user-id bit is set -w filename     check if file is writable
 -x filename     check if file is executable
+-z <string> ... true if the length of the string is non-zero
 ```

 __example__